 Should You Get Back Together After a Break?

 The first step is to take an honest look at why you took the break in the first place.
 Was it due to unresolved conflict or differences in values?
 Were there too many issues for either of you to work through on your own?
-Are there any changes that need to be made in order to move forward?
+Are there any changes that need to be made to move forward?
 Consider if the situation has changed since the break and if you can realistically make those changes while staying in the relationship.

 Conclusion